High School Senior Recognition Program

 Math & Science AKAdemy

 Through the AKAdemy, girls have the opportunity to explore careers in math and science by participating in hands on workshops that focus on Science, Technology, Engineering and Math.
-The classes are facilitated by community volunteers and educators from various school districts that provide their time and resources as instructors.
+The classes are facilitated by community volunteers, working professionals, and educators from various school districts that provide their time and resources as instructors.
 We provide the proper role models in hopes of generating the interest so that young girls will pursue more STEM related courses.
 It is up to us to provide hands-on experience and encouragement to our students in order to change the foot print of the current statistics.